drhayes/drhayes.io/src/now.md

 ## Digital Games

-* Not making progress on any digital game things in any way right now.
-* About to beat the final boss of [Lovers in a Dangerous Spacetime][liads].
+* Haven't been able to convince my family to beat that final boss of [Lovers in a Dangerous Spacetime][liads] yet.
+Our skills are rusting away!
-* Trying to start a [Breath of the Wild][botw] habit.
 * Trying to figure out what our [Minecraft][] gaming is going to look like, going forward.
+* Playing a lot of [Carrion][] and it is a blast.
+Cannot recommend enough.
+* Starting to play [Shovel Knight][ShovelKnight] after reading the [Boss Fight Books book][shovel-knight-by-david-l-craddock].
+Such a great game.
+Not NES hard... yet.

 ## Role-playing Games

 * [The Dracula Dossier][dracula] is very fun.
-I'm having a blast.
-I'm successfully not dead nor a vampire... yet.
+Still not dead, but I've been shot by goons a couple of times.
+That wasn't great.
-* Running a campaign using [Shadow of the Demon Lord][sotdl].
+* Running a campaign using [Shadow of the Demon Lord][sotdl], maybe.
+Hard to schedule.
+And the I-roll-you-roll-I-roll of combat isn't super exciting for me.
-* [GenCon] was lots of fun!
-* Excited about going to [GenCon], virtually!
-  - [Bluebeard's Bride][bluebeard] was a hefty experience.
-Why am I having these deep and kinda controversial conversations with Internet strangers suddenly?
-Great game, still thinking about it.
-  - I ended up *not* playing [Urban Shadows][urban], but instead played [the Root RPG][rootrpg]!
-I was excited to play... but the system didn't quite click with me.
-The people all were great and I had fun on that score, no doubt... but the system felt a little generic fantasy to me?
+* Playing in a [Masks][] campaign with Internet strangers!
+A curated [Magpie][] game turned campaign, second game is tonight.
+I'm very excited.

 ## Teaching